 - When Provider logs on, patient enters his password.
 MedKaz opens displaying documents waiting for her, including a current Health Summary (including current meds list from PVQ), a Referral Request (if it is a referral), and a Complaint Report (if patient completed PVQ).
 They are displayed as PDF documents in a browser.

 - Provider reads these waiting documents, talks to and examines patient.
-As needed, she sorts, searches for and reads copies of actual progress notes, lab reports, radiology reports and images stored on MedKaz.
+As needed, she sorts, searches for and reads copies of other providers’ actual progress notes, lab reports, radiology reports and images stored on MedKaz.
 This enables her to coordinate patient’s care with his other providers, avoid mistakes, and preclude unnecessary or redundant tests.

 - If provider wants to download another provider’s record from her patient’s MedKaz, patient gives permission by entering his password and record downloads to provider’s computer.